ClickHouse/clickhouse-docs/docs/en/guides/developer/time-series-filling-gaps.md

 sidebar_label: Time Series - Gap Fill
 sidebar_position: 10
 description: Filling gaps in time-series data.
+keywords: [time series, gap fill]
 ---

 # Filling gaps in time-series data

-When working with time-series data there can be gaps in the data due to missing data or inactivity.
+When working with time-series data, there can be gaps in the data due to missing data or inactivity.
-We don't want those gaps to exist when we query the data, which is where the `WITH FILL` clause comes in handy.
+Typically, we don't want those gaps to exist when we query the data.
+In this case, the `WITH FILL` clause can come in handy.
-In this guide, we're going to learn how to use it.
+This guide discusses how to use `WITH FILL` to fill gaps in your time-series data.

 ## Setup